cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The documentation menu also has a *Changelog* entry, which links to the `GitHub Releases <GitHub Release_>`__ page.

-The API documentation is generated from docstrings and type annotations, using the autodoc_, napoleon_, and sphinx-autodoc-typehints_ extensions.
+The API documentation is generated from docstrings and type annotations using the autodoc_ and napoleon_ extensions.

 The ``requirements.txt`` is necessary because Read the Docs currently does not support